Heliostat in der Sonne

 • Hilger GmbH

-• Government of North Rhine-Westphalia - Ministry of Economic Affairs, Innovation, Digitalisation and Energy of the State of North Rhine-Westphalia
+• NRW State Government - Ministry of Economic Affairs, Innovation, Digitalisation and Energy of the State of North Rhine-Westphalia

 ConSolTi-Def

-The aim of the definition project is to identify the promising application area for the solar thermal demonstration plant in Iran, to select an adequate German technology for it and to initiate stable cooperations for the joint project.
+The aim of the definition project is to identify the promising field of application for the solar thermal demonstration plant in Iran, to select an appropriate German technology for it and to initiate stable cooperation for the joint project.

-To this end, a network consisting of research and innovation partners from Germany and the target country Iran is to be established and a longer-term cooperation and partnership facilitated.
-In various applications, the plant will use solar energy to provide heating, cooling, electricity, clean water or a combination of the above.
+To this end, a network consisting of research and innovation partners from Germany and the target country Iran is to be established and a long-term co-operation and partnership facilitated.
+The enclosure will utilise solar energy in various applications to provide heat, cooling, electricity, clean water or a combination of the above.

-At the end of the definition project, the cooperation partners will jointly submit an R&D collaborative project outline in the CLIENT II call for funding in order to define the tasks and responsibilities for the joint development of the pilot plant.
+At the degree of the definition project, the cooperation partners will jointly submit an R&D collaborative project outline in the CLIENT II funding call to define the tasks and responsibilities for the joint development of the pilot plant.

 • Federal Ministry of Education and Research